ipfabric/docs/docs/overview/glossary.md

 **Snapshot**

-: The data stored on an IPF appliance represents the inventory, configuration, state and topology of a group of network devices within a given time window.
+: The data stored on an IP Fabric appliance represents the inventory, configuration, state, and topology of a group of network devices within a given time window.
 It can be:

-    - **Scheduled** or **ad hoc** -- settings in the IPF UI allow a user to determine a regular schedule of snapshot creation; it is also possible to create additional snapshots on a one-off basis.
+    - **Scheduled** or **ad hoc** -- Settings in the IP Fabric UI allow a user to determine a regular schedule of snapshot creation; it is also possible to create additional snapshots on a one-off basis.

-    - **Full** or **partial** -- the snapshot creation process is bounded by providing starting points (seeds), whitelisting and blacklisting subnets to crawl, providing credentials and jumphost information.
+    - **Full** or **partial** -- The snapshot creation process is bounded by providing starting points (seeds), whitelisting and blacklisting subnets to crawl, providing credentials and jumphost information.
 Assuming that no part of the network is blacklisted, and all other information is available, a snapshot will discover as much of the network as it is able to authenticate against.
 This is considered a **full** snapshot.
 If a **partial** snapshot is required, only containing certain devices -- perhaps to validate a change outcome -- it is possible to select a set of existing devices against which a new snapshot can be created in the diagrams UI, or over API by specifying a list of serial numbers.

-    - **Refreshed** -- if the data relating to one or more devices has changed, it is possible to update a snapshot to contain the new inventory, config and state data from that device by selecting it/them and refreshing the snapshot.
+    - **Refreshed** -- If the data relating to one or more devices has changed, it is possible to update a snapshot to contain the new inventory, config, and state data from that device by selecting it/them and refreshing the snapshot.

 **Model**

 : Model can refer to:

-    - (n) the database representation of network object inventory, configuration, state and topology that is contained within an IP Fabric snapshot
+    - (n) the database representation of network object inventory, configuration, state, and topology contained within an IP Fabric snapshot

     - (v) the actions involved in the second phase of Snapshot Creation